 Nothing has yet been said that's not been said before.
 Nullumst iam dictum quod non dictum sit prius.
 Terence The Eunuch Buy The Eunuch at Amazon Buy The Eunuch at Amazon Read The Eunuch at Project Gutenberg Instagram sharing coming soon.
 Quote text and source copied to clipboard.
 Link to this quote copied to clipboard.
 More information about this quote Topic Nothing new under the sun Author Terence Source The Eunuch Medium Play Genre Comedy (play) Language Latin Time 161 BC 160s BC 2nd century BC Era Classical antiquity Occupation Playwright Writer Authentication Score 2 More information on Authentication Score coming soon.
 Citation Terence.
 Eunuchus [The Eunuch].
 161 BC, Megalesian Games, Rome, Italy, prologue.
 Citation text copied to clipboard.

-Another quote originally in Latin Nature abhors a vacuum.
+Another quote originally in Latin Pride is therefore pleasure arising from a man's thinking too highly of himself.
 Baruch Spinoza Ethics Show More Info Buy Ethics at Amazon Buy Ethics at Amazon Read Ethics at Project Gutenberg Instagram sharing coming soon.
 Quote text and source copied to clipboard.
 Link to this quote copied to clipboard.
-More information about this quote Topic Nature Author Baruch Spinoza Source Ethics Medium Treatise Genre Philosophical literature Statement Type Axioms and precepts Language Latin Time 1677 1670s 17th century Authentication Score 3 More information on Authentication Score coming soon.
+More information about this quote Topic Pride Author Baruch Spinoza Source Ethics Medium Treatise Genre Philosophical literature Statement Type Definition Language Latin Time 1677 1670s 17th century Authentication Score 3 More information on Authentication Score coming soon.
 Original Citation Spinoza, Baruch.
 Ethica, Ordine Geometrico Desmonstrata [Ethics, Demonstrated in Geometrical Order].
 1677, pt.
-1, prop.
-15, note.
+3, prop.
+26, note.
 Original citation text copied to clipboard.
 Current Citation Spinoza, Benedict.
 Ethics, translated by Michael Silverthorne and Matthew J. Kinser.
 Cambridge University Press, 2018, pt.
-1, prop.
-15, note.
+3, prop.
+26, note.
 Current citation text copied to clipboard.
 Show Less Info